coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ```
 This is because tags are just pointers to specific SHAs and don't have parents
 or children.
 They exists in a fixed state detached from the rest of the
-respository, although the SHA may itself also be a commit in a branch as well.
+repository, although the SHA may itself also be a commit in a branch as well.
 In general, it is better as a developer not to check out releases directly.

 ### Mapping of SVN revisions to git hashes